6 Steps To Take To Develop Your Skills On The Job

 In today’s economy, professionals need to keep their skills sharp.
-While employers are struggling with a skills shortage, this means that professionals who have the right skill sets will find many opportunities in the job market.
+While employers are struggling to find qualified talent, this means that professionals who have the right skill sets will find more opportunities in the job market.
 However, the practice of actually keeping your skills up-to-date is often easier said than done.
 Between full-time work and personal responsibilities, many professionals wonder how one finds the time to continue working toward their next career goal.
 As a result, finding new ways to continue learning on the job is crucial to not just staying up-to-date with current industry trends, but also keeping yourself marketable for future opportunities.
 To continue working to develop your skills on the job, start with these 6 steps:

 Think about your career goals

 As you consider how you can expand your skill set at work, start by thinking about your career goals.
 What kind of position do you want to have in the long-term?
 Once you answer that question, you can better determine where your current skill set is lacking.
 To do so, start by searching for relevant jobs that match your career goals.
 Once you see a job description of a role that interests you, you can begin to piece together where you need to improve.
 For example, perhaps you would like to manage a team of your own in the future, but you lack the leadership experience.
 As a result, you would want to find opportunities to lead a project or initiative in your current role.

 Once you decide which skills you’d like to develop, think about how you can gain that experience by expanding your current role.
 For example, if you’re looking for more project management experience, you might propose a new project that isn’t too far outside the realm of your current responsibilities.
 You’ll want to be sure that your supervisor will see your request as a natural extension of your responsibilities, as well as something you can easily learn.